Marriage-Workshop-Phoenix.png

 Research shows that dogs can reduce heart rate, stress, elevate mood through increasing dopamine and serotonin.
 Dogs are also known to reduce anxiety.
 When faced with a stressful situation, research also shows, that people perform better in the presence of a dog.
 Seems like a good confidence booster to me!

-Tino also helps motivate the occasional resistant teenage girl to actually start counseling when she wouldn't otherwise be open to the process.
-While she may not want to see a therapist, she will come to see Tino.
+Therapy dogs help motivate the occasional resistant teenage girl to actually start counseling when she wouldn't otherwise be open to the process.
+While she may not want to see a therapist, she will come to see the dog(s).
 This allows me to begin building rapport and to start the therapy process.

-Not only does Tino have a positive impact in the ways already mentioned, he can also be involved in delivering interventions for our teenage clients resulting in her openness to practice skills learned in the counseling room.
-When older children and teens are practicing boundaries, or other skills learned with a dog, it helps build confidence when you know the response is unconditional love and positive regard, the response Tino gives.
+Not only do dogs have a positive impact in the ways mentioned, they can also be involved in delivering interventions for our teenage clients resulting in her openness to practice skills learned in the counseling room.
+When older children and teens are practicing boundaries, or other skills learned with a dog, it helps build confidence when you know the response is unconditional love and positive regard, the response the dog gives.

-Tino is a 4 year old, Mi-Ki, pronounced me-key.
+Tino was a Mi-Ki, pronounced me-key.
 Yes, that's his breed.
 Mi-Ki means 'new beginnings.'
-He is a trained therapy dog and is often seen in the counseling room.
-He's been in private practice since 2014 and prior to moving to Phoenix, worked at Children's Hospital Los Angeles (Can you find him in the video clip below?).
+He was a trained therapy dog was often seen in the counseling room.
+He was in private practice since 2014 and prior to moving to Phoenix, worked at Children's Hospital Los Angeles (Can you find him in the video clip below?).
 He's also volunteered at places like LAX Airport, Aetna, ASU, Intel, Mountain Pointe High School, Desert Vista High School and St. Joe's Banner Hospital.
-Needless to say, he has a lot of experience bringing smiles to his client's faces and he's ready to meet you!
+Needless to say, he had a lot of experience bringing smiles to his client's faces and he's ready to meet you!